kang-wu/SkySensePlusPlus/README.md

 This repository is the official implementation of the paper "SkySense++: A Semantic-Enhanced Multi-Modal Remote Sensing Foundation Model for Earth Observation".

 ## 📢 Latest Updates
-🔥🔥🔥 Last Updated on 2024.11.13 🔥🔥🔥
+🔥🔥🔥 Last Updated on 2024.3.12 🔥🔥🔥
+- [2025.3.12] updated sentinel-1 images and labels of JL-16 dataset
-- updated pretrain and evaluation data
+- [2025.3.9] updated pretrain and evaluation data
+- [2024.11.13]updated pretrain and evaluation data

 ## Pretrain Data
 ### RS-Semantic Dataset
 We conduct semantic-enhanced pretraining on the RS-Semantic dataset, which consists of 13 datasets with pixel-level annotations.
-Below are the specifics of these datasets.
+Below are the specifics of these datasets. (also see in [Zenodo](https://zenodo.org/records/15010418).
 | Dataset                          | Modalities       | GSD(m) | Size                  | Categories          | Download Link                                                                 |
 |----------------------------------|------------------|--------|-----------------------|---------------------|-------------------------------------------------------------------------------|
 | Five Billion Pixels              | Gaofen-2         | 4      | 6800x7200             | 24                  | [Download](https://x-ytong.github.io/project/Five-Billion-Pixels.html)                   |